canvasplay/gitdir/README.md

 - `$out`: html output file (defaults to `./index.html`)

 ## TODO
-Use nodegit to extract more information about each repository, p.e. author, date created, ... maybe also read a posible README inner file.
+Use http://www.nodegit.org/ for extracting more information about each repository: author, date created, ... read a posible README inner file...